Participants 2024

 Choreography: Andrea Costanzo Martini

-Performers: Avigail Shafrir & Andrea Costanzo Martini
+Performers: Avigail Shafrir Zehava & Andrea Costanzo Martini

 Music: Andrea Costanzo Martini, Angelo Branduardi